Claustrophobic? Here’s how to prepare for a screening.

 But then someone recommended he reach out to the cardiology team at Advocate Condell Medical Center.
 Members of the cardiology and nuclear medicine teams shared that he could take a 360 virtual tour on the Advocate Condell website that included the nuclear cardiology suite and imaging room.
 On top of that, they helped him schedule an in-person tour of the department, imaging room and imager, during which he was allowed to lay down and go through a pretend imaging procedure.

 “The staff was so good and they were all taking such good care of me,” Gupta says.
 “It was feeling like home.
-With people with claustrophobia, you have to give people time and go slowly and the thing will get easier.
-At Condell, all the staff people were holding my hand and being so nice.
-I can tell you it was a world class experience I had there.”
+With people who are claustrophobic, you have to give them time and go slowly and the thing will get easier.
+At Condell, all the staff people were holding my hand and being so nice.”

 Dr. Bansal shares some additional tips for people affected by claustrophobia: